babynus/projeqtor/projeqtor/docs/user/Gantt.rst

    * Ability to display two baselines on the Gantt chart.
    * Baseline can be saved with |storePlannedDates|.

+.. rubric:: 6 - Show Critical path

+Activating the box, calculated and displayed in red color into the Gantt planning.

 .. raw:: latex